BlissRoms-x86/manifest/README.md

       blissBranch: select which bliss branch to sync, default is p9.0

+      First you must sync with the new manifest changes:

+		$ bash build-treble.sh -s

-      After the sync is finished
+      After the sync is finished, you can build your release:

-        $ bash build-treble.sh -s arm64_a_gapps (to build armA 64bit with gapps built in)
+        $ bash build-treble.sh -r arm64_a_gapps (to build armA 64bit with gapps built in)

 Celadon EFI (Android-IA) build options explained: